SUMMER OF ART 2014

 Chava Danielson, M.Arch, Harvard University Graduate School of Design; Principal, DSH//architecture; Adjunct Professor, Otis College of Art and Design, Department of Architecture/Landscape/Interiors.
 Recent projects include the Larchmont Charter High School, Para Los Niños Family Therapeutic Center, a rehabilitation of Rudolph Schindler's Bubeshko Apartments, and many high-end residential projects.
 Past-chair, Political Outreach Committee of the AIA-Los Angeles, former Board member, Los Angeles Forum for Architecture and Urban Design.

 Robert Dobbie, BFA in Illustration, Otis College of Art and Design.
 Mr. Dobbie is a freelance illustrator, who draws inspiration from painter Edward Hopper, Classic Disney, Film Noir and James Ellory.
-Clients include Hurley, American Airlines, Fox Family Channel, AFLAC, Snack King, and Murphy Design.
-Assistant Professor, Communication Arts Department, Otis College of Art and Design.
+Clients include Hurley, American Airlines, Intel, Fox Family Channel, AFLAC, Snack King, and Murphy Design.
+Adjunct Professor, Communication Arts Department, Otis College of Art and Design.

 Roni Feldman, MFA in Painting, Claremont Graduate University; BA in Creative Studies/Art History, University of California, Santa Barbara.
 Internationally exhibited painter, Mr. Feldman’s exhibitions include Garboushian Gallery, Los Angeles; Werkstatt Gallery, Berlin, Germany; Wilson Street Gallery, Sydney, Australia; Toomey-Tourell Fine Art, San Francisco; Gallery Lara, Tokyo, Japan; Torrance Art Museum; Vincent Price Museum; Kuad Gallery, Istanbul, Turkey.
 Reviewed in Art Ltd. Lecturer, Otis College of Art and Design.